Enduriel/BB-Modding-Doc-MD/Modern Hooks/Improvements Over Adam's Hooks.md

 	}
 });
 ```
 Now, how many items would `bar` print to the log if you called `foo()` on a given item?
 In the example above it will print once for every layer of inheritance between `scripts/items/item` and the item you are calling `foo()` on.
 For example, for `scripts/items/weapons/weapon` `bar` would print once, for `scripts/items/weapons/sword` it would print twice.
 If you instantiated `scripts/items/item` and called `foo()` on it, `bar` would never print to the log.
-This is confusing, usually drains performance, and in my experience has never once been a useful feature, in comparison `::Hooks.rawLeafHook` prints would print `bar` exactly once for any descendant of item and item itself.
+This is confusing, usually drains performance, and in my experience has never once been a useful feature, in comparison `::Hooks.rawHookTree` prints would print `bar` exactly once for any descendant of item and item itself.
 Here is the same code using modern hooks:
 ```squirrel
 // this is an example only you should almost never be using raw hooks in modern hooks
 <Mod>.rawHook("scripts/items/item", function(p){